IBT-FMI/NeuroGentooProject/doc/DotGentoo.md

 The .gentoo directory includes an install.sh script.
 The Ebuild has to be adapted slightly such that it does not install the software version given by the sources in `SRC_URI`, `EGIT_REPO_URI` or equivalent, but uses the local files.
 To achieve this, the `install.sh` script works in conjunction with the Ebuild.
-In the script, an environment variable (`DOTGENTOO_PACKAGE_ROOT`) is exported, and the ebuild copies whatever is inside the directory inside this variable to its working directory.
+In the script, an environment variable (`DOTGENTOO_PACKAGE_ROOT`) is exported, and the Ebuild copies whatever is inside the directory inside this variable to its working directory.

 ```bash
 src_unpack() {